 - Can I still recover damages, even if I wasn’t wearing a helmet?
 By itself, failure to wear a helmet probably won’t keep you from recovering damages in an accident where someone else was at fault.
 However, if not wearing a helmet contributed to your injuries, it will probably affect the amount you can recover.
 This is a complicated issue that is likely to vary case by case.
 It’s best to consult an experienced attorney about the details of your particular case.

 - What does “comparative fault” mean?
 Comparative fault is the term used to assign blame when more than one party contributed to the accident.
 Basically, it means that the amount of damages you can recover from your accident will be determined by your own level of fault in the accident.
 The good news is that, even if you were partly to blame, you may still recover damages if another driver was deemed to be more at fault.
-For more details, check out our blog post on the topic.
+For more details, check out our article on the topic.

 - If I have a motorcycle accident, how can an attorney help me?
 Insurance companies make profit from paying out as little as possible on accident claims, and they will often try to settle with you quickly for less than you deserve.
 An experienced attorney understands the law, can help you gather evidence, will help you properly calculate your damages, and, if necessary, can represent you in court.
 You will benefit greatly from having an experienced attorney looking out for your best interest.

 When it comes to motorcycle accident claims, The Lawyers of Brown & Roberto are serious lawyers, who know how to win.
 Our attorneys have more than 75 years of combined experience and we’ve recovered more than $45 million for our clients.
 Contact us today to schedule your free consultation.
 We’ll discuss your case with you, answer your questions, and advise you on your best course of action.
 Our office is conveniently located in Knoxville with plenty of free parking.
-Call (865) 691-2777 or use the convenient contact form below.
+Call (865) 691-2777 or use the convenient online form.